kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 the interceptor (described later).
 The contract is enforced by the eviction request controller, the API type and validation.

-Pods will carry a new field `.spec.evictionInterceptors`, which specifies a list of interceptors involved in their lifecycle.
+Pods will carry a new field `.spec.evictionResponders`, which specifies a list of interceptors involved in their lifecycle.
 This would allow multiple actors to take an action before the pod is terminated.
 Only one interceptor may progress with the eviction at a time.
 The interceptor with the index 0 is executed first.
 If there is no interceptor, or the last interceptor has